 Ativan is metabolized by the liver and eliminated from the body through urine.
 However, tests for Ativan can track the substance even nine days later after the last dose.

 Ativan appears in blood tests six hours after use.
 However, the detection window can go as long as three days after the last use, sometimes even longer.

 Because Ativan is eliminated through urine, Ativan remains in the body for up to six weeks after last use.
-In this case, dosage and length of use play a determining factor.
+In this case, dosage and length of use play a determining factors.
 Urine tests can detect lorazepam in samples up to six days after the last use.
 In those who’ve been taking the drug for more extended periods, it can appear in tests up to nine days after or more.

 Like other drugs, Ativan can be detected in saliva samples, most of the time up to eight hours after the last use.
-However, because it only detects after eight hours, saliva tests are often not used to drug screen for benzodiazepines like Ativan.
+However, because it only detects after eight hours, saliva tests are often not used to drug screen benzodiazepines like Ativan.